grame-cncm/faust/tools/benchmark/README.md

 - `-httpd to activate HTTPD control`
 - `-resample' to resample soundfiles to the audio driver sample rate`

 Additional Faust compiler options can be given.
 Note that the Interpreter backend can be launched in *trace* mode, so that various statistics on the running code are collected and displayed while running and/or when closing the application.
-For developers, the *FAUST_INTERP_TRACE* environment variable can be set to values from 1 to 7 (see the **interp-trace** tool).
+For developers, the *FAUST_INTERP_TRACE* environment variable can be set to values from 1 to 7 (see the [interp-tracer](#interp-tracer) tool).

 ## poly-dynamic-jack-gtk